mcornea/mcornea.github.io/_posts/2017-05-14-newton-ocata-tripleo-upgrade.markdown

 ## Post upgrade actions

 Some of the upgraded software components (e.g kernel, openvswitch) require a node reboot to get their new versions loaded.
 We're going to take this step to reboot the remaining nodes in the deployment.
-All the nodes are deployed in an HA topology so we can reboot the nodes one by one so the service availability doesn’t get affected.
+All the nodes are deployed in an HA topology so we can reboot them one by one so the service availability doesn’t get affected.

 We’ll start with the Ceph OSD storage nodes.
 Before rebooting a node we want to set noout and norebalance flags for the OSDs to avoid rebalancing.
 Once the node is rebooted we unset the flags, make sure that the cluster is in a HEALTH_OK state and move to the next node in the cluster.